longqian95/IsoPkg/README.md

 Manage packages by ensuring every direct installed package has its own isolated environment.
 Therefore, the direct installed packages will never conflict with each others.
 If updating a package, it can always upgrade to the newest version.
 Even same package with different versions can be installed all together.

-This package simply create "env_isolated_packages" folder in "~/.julia".
+This package simply create `env_isolated_packages` folder in `~/.julia`.
 Then create a group folder (default is Julia version) for every group of packages.
 Installing package will create an isolated environment in the activated group folder.
 Before operating or loading a package, the corresponding environment will be activated automatically.
 The whole process is quite lightweight.
-You can just manage "~/.julia/env_isolated_packages" manually.
+You can just manage `~/.julia/env_isolated_packages` manually.

 # Installation